Chart Color Schemes

 Montmorency - Briar Hill has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Montmorency - Briar Hill's population is around 17,038 as of November 2025.
-This reflects an increase of 499 people since the 2021 Census, which reported a population of 16,539 people.
-The change was inferred from the estimated resident population of 16,961 from the ABS as of June 2024 and an additional 127 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,416 persons per square kilometer.
-Montmorency - Briar Hill's growth rate of 3.0% since the census positions it within 2.1 percentage points of the SA3 area's growth rate of 5.1%, demonstrating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration, contributing approximately 60.4% of overall population gains during recent periods.
+Montmorency - Briar Hill's population was 16,539 people according to the 2021 Census.
+By Nov 2025, it had increased to around 17,038 people, reflecting a growth of 499 individuals (3.0%).
+This change is inferred from ABS data showing an estimated resident population of 16,961 in June 2024 and the addition of 127 validated new addresses since the Census date.
+The population density was approximately 1,416 persons per square kilometer, above the national average assessed by AreaSearch.
+Since the Census, Montmorency - Briar Hill's growth rate of 3.0% is within 2.1 percentage points of its SA3 area (5.1%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 60.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population